-Many other disclosures will be given to you, including disclosing your credit report and your right to get a copy.
-You will also be required to sign a disclosure stating that you intend to actually occupy the property as your primary residence (live in the property the majority of the time) instead of using the property as a second home or as an investment.
+There are a number of other disclosures that will be given to you, including a disclosure about your credit report and your right to get a copy.
+You will also be required to sign a disclosure stating that you intend to actually occupy the property as your primary residence (live in the property the majority of the time), as opposed to using the property as a second home or as an investment.